 By Kris Rich, NBC-HWC, CPT, CET

 January in Michigan equals colder temps and snow for sure.
-But instead of staying inside and avoiding the white stuff, there are many outdoor activities that take advantage of this beautiful snowy season.
+And thanks to COVID-19, we are all tired of hunkering down in our homes.
+Instead of staying inside and avoiding the white stuff, there are many outdoor activities that take advantage of this beautiful snowy season, and layering up with mittens, hats and scarves will not only keep you warm but help you avoid getting sick.
 Why not embrace the drifts and conquer some of those New Year’s resolutions to exercise and burn some calories?

 Take your adventure downhill.